 Ready to get saucy?
-Buffalo corn on the cob is grilled and topped with a drizzle of homemade vegan blue cheese dressing.
+This buffalo-style grilled corn recipe is topped with a drizzle of homemade vegan blue cheese dressing.
 This spicy vegan & gluten-free side dish is a terrific addition to your barbecue or cookout.

-This grilled corn on the cob gets the buffalo treatment that is usually reserved for seitan, Soy Curls, or cauliflower wings.
-I’ve heard people use buffalo sauce on other stuff too, but don’t they know that chickens prefer to keep their wings?
+(I’ve heard rumors that people use buffalo sauce on other stuff too… But don’t they know that chickens prefer to keep their wings?)

 I’d say this dressing is ranch-meets-blue cheese in terms of flavor with dried parsley, oregano, basil, and garlic powder.
 It has a savory salty kick that can bite back to the vinegary heat of the buffalo sauce.

-Grilling gives the corn such beautiful, dark splotches of color.
-For best results, put dry ears of corn in lines of direct heat.
+Put dry ears of corn in lines of direct heat on a gas, charcoal, or indoor grill.
 (There are a few areas of my gas grill, where food browns the fastest.
 If your grill is similar, aim the ears for those spots.)

-If the weather isn’t grilling-appropriate, I’m sure boiled or steamed corn would also work here.
-Just dry the ears before applying the sauce.
+(Don’t have a grill?
+I’m sure boiled or steamed corn would also work here.
+Just dry the ears before applying the sauce.)

 Buffalo-style grilled corn on the cob with vegan blue cheese dressing